-Marine turtles and sea turtles live in rivers and lakes, the ocean or areas where they have access to both land and water.
+Marine turtles and sea turtles live in rivers, lakes, oceans, and areas where they have access to both land and water.
+Found in the Indian Ocean and the beaches of the Eastern Pacific, sea turtles migrate significant distances and come ashore primarily to lay eggs.
 They are still air breathers and must be able to reach the surface to breathe.